-As of 30 June 2017, Boral, together with its joint venture with USG, had more than 16,000 full-time equivalent employees and contractors working across 700 operating sites in 17 countries.
+As of 30 June 2018, Boral, together with its joint venture with USG, had more than 25,000 full-time equivalent employees and contractors working across 17 countries.

 3. Tax Strategy and Governance

 Boral is an international building and construction materials group, headquartered in Sydney, Australia.